kubukoz/blog/mdoc/flakes-first-steps.md

 { key1, key2, ... } :
 ```

 it means you're looking at a pattern match (or destructuring) of an attribute set, and attributes `key1` and `key2` are required in the function input.
-However, any extra attributes will be ignored - normally, if you only list specific attributes like in
+However, because of the three dots, any extra attributes will be ignored - normally, if you only list specific attributes like in

 ```nix
 { key1, key2 } :